antoinethomaspro/ThreeJS---FlowField/readme.md

 # Flow Field in ThreeJS
-Using a flow field using gpgpu in threejs to move particles starting from a model of a boat.
+Flow field using gpgpu in threejs to move particles starting from a model of a boat.
+My first particle system for 3D art.

 ## Link
 Click on this link to view the project in your browser